Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

-The contention-related wait event statistics indicate that a block was received which was pinned by a session on another node, was deferred because a change had not yet been flushed to disk or because of high concurrency, and therefore could not be shipped immediately.
-A buffer may also be busy locally when a session has already initiated a cache fusion operation and is waiting for its completion when another session on the same node is trying to read or modify the same data.
-High service times for blocks exchanged in the global cache may exacerbate the contention, which can be caused by frequent concurrent read and write accesses to the same data.
+The contention-related wait event statistics indicate that a block was received that was pinned by a session on another node, or was deferred because a change had not yet been flushed to disk, or was deferred because of high concurrency, and therefore could not be shipped immediately.
+A buffer can also be busy locally when a session has already initiated a Cache Fusion operation, and is waiting for its completion when another session on the same node is trying to read or modify the same data.
+High service times for blocks exchanged in the global cache can exacerbate the contention, which can be caused by frequent concurrent read and write accesses to the same data.

 gc current block busy and